 How Safe is the Surgery with Renaissance® Technology?

 Renaissance® Guidance System is powered by Mazor Robotics clinically proven technology– used in thousands of surgeries worldwide, including placement of tens of thousands of implants.
 Like all Mazor Robotics systems, it strictly adheres to international standards and has received FDA clearance in the USA and the European CE Mark.

-to find out if you might be a candidate for surgery with the Renaissance® system.
+to find out if you are a candidate for Robotic Spine Surgery with the Renaissance® system in San Francisco, CA.